 In order to innovate in news journalism, a platform was needed that allowed editors to experiment with and evolve new storytelling formats.

 VISUAL DESIGN MADE FOR EMOTIONAL STORYTELLING

 In order to drive habitual use, the team worked to create a new finite visual news experience, driven by a visual format that was curated and optimized for mobile use.
 The project focused on visual media design, packaging editorial news, user paths, and interaction and motion design.
-Flexibility in design enabled BBC editors to explore different storytelling formats–between standard video, mixed media of audio and photo galleries, and breaking news that contained no videos–in a single user path, providing emotional depth as the user progressed through the content.
+Flexibility in design enabled BBC editors to explore different storytelling formats: standard video, audio and photo galleries, and breaking news that contained no videos– all in a single user path, providing emotional depth as the user progressed through the content.